 Opens prison doors and sets the captives free.

 I've got a river of life flowing out of me."

 Our lives can and do make a difference.
-When we begin to know Whose we are are and who we are we can fly in freedom!
+When we begin to know WHOSE we are are and WHO we are we can fly with freedom!